 OKWU complies with Title 70 O.S §4103 and may operate educational programs beyond secondary education in Oklahoma.
-For more information related to OKWU's state authorizations, please contact the Office of the Provost at 918-335-6225 or provost@okwu.edu.
+For more information related to OKWU's state authorizations, please contact the Office of Operational Innovation at 918-335-6212 or jcrouch@okwu.edu.